Sanremo Music Festival 1978

-The Sanremo Music Festival 1978 (Festival di Sanremo 1978), officially the 28th Italian Song Festival (28º Festival della canzone italiana), was the 28th annual Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 26 and 28 January 1978, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Stefania Casini, Beppe Grillo, Maria Giovanna Elmi and Vittorio Salvetti (who also served as artistic director).
+The Sanremo Music Festival 1978 (Festival di Sanremo 1978), officially the 28th Italian Song Festival (28º Festival della canzone italiana), was the 28th annual Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 26 and 28 January 1978.
+It was organised by Vittorio Salvetti under sponsorship from the municipality of Sanremo and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Maria Giovanna Elmi, assisted by Stefania Casini, Beppe Grillo and Vittorio Salvetti.